Organizations should make sure that they purchase multiple top level domains (TLDs) so that they all point to one primary domain name.

 Why should you care?

 One of the best mainstream examples of how a domain issue can affect organizations is the whitehouse.com controversy.
 If you are trying to go to the White House website and type in whitehouse.com, you won’t find out about President Obama’s latest press conference.
 You’ll need to instead go to whitehouse.gov.
-A web page designer purchase whitehouse.com first and made it an adult site.
+A web page designer purchased whitehouse.com first and made it an adult site.
 (It has since been changed to another site.)
 This Whitehouse.com goes porn article summarizes this controversy well and the URL is now defunct.

 So do you want your organization’s clients and prospects go to a site that is not affiliated with your organization?
 Worse yet, do you want to your audience (who may be young children) to encounter adult content instead of your content?
 A cybersquatter took advantage of the popularity of the White House to promote his content.
 Do you want your organization to fall victim to this too?

-To learn more about the benefits of why your organization should purchase multiple TLDs and point them to one domain, you should read about the advantages of multiple TLD registrations and why you should use multiple domain names.
+To learn more about the benefits of why your organization should purchase multiple TLDs and point them to one domain, you should read about the advantages of multiple TLD registrations and why you should register multiple domain names.

 What is your domain strategy?